payne/documentation/quickReference/RegEx-Quick-Reference.md

 Class
 -------------------------------------------------------------------------------------------
 Specify a set of characters.
 Denoted by `[]`.

-Simpler to use than a non-capturing group.
+Matches only one character.

 Can specify a range of characters by using the `-`